sheraadams/RSA-Mesage-Encrypter/README.md

 ## Documentation

-This is an RSA Encryption Algorithm encoder and decoder.
-The converter takes input in English and translates the message to a comma separated encrypted message.
+RSA Algorithm Encryptor and decryptor takes input in English and translates the message to a comma separated encrypted message.

-RSA encryption starts by assigning A to 1, B to 2, and all letters are assigned (1-26).
 The user can choose a value to assign for comma and space.
-Commas are unsupported currently as the program uses commas as a delimiter.

-The RSA encryption algorithm is applied to each letter and the output is sent to the GUI.
-The user can encrypt messages using the RSA algorithm and decrypt encrypted messages into plain English.

-The user can also choose to convert messages that are comma separated to space separated messages if desired.
+The tool also can convert comma separated strings to space separated strings if desired.

 ## License